tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 	- Other Frameworks - Bottle
 	- Other Frameworks - Flask

-Next, verify that the population script populated the database.
-Restart the Django development server, navigate to the admin interface (at `http://127.0.0.1:8000/admin/`) and check that you have some new categories and pages.
+Next, verify that the population script actually did its job and populated the database.
+To do this, restart the Django development server, and navigate to the admin interface (at `http://127.0.0.1:8000/admin/`).
+Once there, check that you have some new categories and pages.
 Do you see all the pages if you click `Pages`, like in the figure shown below?

 {id="fig-admin-populated"}
 ![The Django admin interface, showing the `Page` model populated with the new population script.
 Success!](images/ch5-admin-populated.png)